mns0/Sequence_Alignment/README.md

 ```
 AATGCGTTAAACTTTTAGGTAAAACATTTTCTTCTATTTTTTGATTATAATCCCCTCCAAATGTTAAATG
 ```
-The alignment with the largest e-value is returned in an alignment table.
+The alignment with the smallest e-value is returned in an alignment table.
 Alignments are structured and performed via the Biopython library and a blastn executable.
 Alignments are performed against a local blast database found in the /alignments folder.
 Results are stored in a cloud Mongo database instance.